oslabs-beta/StratosDB/README.md

    - Please feel free to submit a PR

 2. If you happen to come across any issues while tinkering with the application:
-   - Please report the bug/issue located under the Issues Tab located in this repository
+   - Please report the bug/issue by submitting a ticket located in the Issues Tab within this repository

 <br>